swiftlang/swift-evolution-metadata-extractor/Tests/ExtractionTests/Resources/AllProposals.evosnapshot/proposals/0519-ref-mutableref-types.md

-The size threshold aligns with the Swift calling convention's threshold for passing and returning values in registers, to avoid wasteful bitwise-copying of very large values while ensuring that `Borrow`s can be passed and returned across function boundaries without being dependent on temporary stack allocations.
+The size threshold aligns with the Swift calling convention's threshold for passing and returning values in registers, to avoid wasteful bitwise-copying of very large values while ensuring that `Ref`s can be passed and returned across function boundaries without being dependent on temporary stack allocations.